 A lot has happened in the last 100 years.
 Trees have been chopped down, and men’s role models no longer have hair down to their hips.
 The metro continues to be a fascinating labyrinth of lost and found stories but, it’s in Madrid’s other modes of transport that I’ve discovered a breach in the Madrid time continuum.

 Would you love to see trees, grass and fountains on Plaza Mayor again?
 Me too.
 The same can’t be said for the other lost stories I’ve dug up, however.
-Open-cast construction sites, cars parked in strange places, and the symptoms of war never made for an attractive city.
+Open-cast construction sites, cars parked in unthinkable places, and a city at war are all part of Madrid’s endlessly fascinating past…

 Spain is different.
 Its history is all around us, yet it’s often difficult to unravel because of the post-dictatorial ‘pact of silence’ that still seems to haunt modern Spanish society.
 But, we’re doing our best to uncover Madrid’s lost stories, with six more curious photo-assisted tales awaiting you in just one click…